GEOS-DEV/GEOS/src/docs/sphinx/tutorials/sneddonTutorial/Tutorial.rst

 Tutorial X: Pressurized fracture in an infinite medium
 #######################################################

-**Context**

-In this tutorial, we use a coupled solver to solve a poroelastic Terzaghi-type problem, a classic benchmark in poroelasticity.
-We do so by coupling a single phase flow solver with a small-strain Lagrangian mechanics solver.

 **Objectives**

 At the end of this tutorial you will know:

   - how to define embedded fractures in the porous domain,
   - how to use the SolidMechanicsEmbeddedFractures solver to solve mechanics problems with embedded fractures.

 **Input file**